What is the Total Debt Service Ratio?

 - It is considered a good indicator of an individual’s liquidity position and helps assess their debt servicing ability.
 In addition, it can be used to identify any potential defaults.

-- Lenders predominantly use this debt measure for decision-making, which is very easy to understand and explain.
-In addition, one doesn’t require any higher education degrees to interpret this metric.
+- Lenders predominantly use this debt measure for decision-making, which is easy to understand and explain.
+In addition, one doesn’t require any higher education degree to interpret this metric.

-- The metric not only focuses on the debt repayment obligations but also takes cognizance of other expenses to ascertain an individual’s debt servicing capability.
+- The metric focuses on debt repayment obligations and considers other expenses to ascertain an individual’s debt servicing capability.

 Disadvantages